 Aside from the obvious benefits of orthodontic treatment like increased confidence and ease of hygiene, another benefit is not so obvious: improved jaw function.
 If your child has an overbite, simple treatment with braces will not correct the problem.
 The Herbst appliance, usually in conjunction with braces, is used to help the lower jaw develop in a forward direction.
 This eventually leads to an ideal bite.
 Left untreated, an improper bite may threaten the long-term health of your child's teeth, gums, and jaw.

 A Herbst appliance is fixed to your child's molars.
 It includes a metal tube that connects the upper and lower jaw.
-By adjusting the tube, your orthodontist is able to control the jaw's position in relation to the upper teeth.
+By adjusting the tube, Dr. Johnson is able to control the jaw's position in relation to the upper teeth.
 Typical treatment time with a Herbst appliance is 12 months, though this may vary depending on your child's unique needs.

 Adjusting to a Herbst Appliance

-Muscle Tenderness – When your child first gets his or her Herbst appliance, there may be some overall muscle tenderness and soreness of the teeth.
-As your child's mouth adapts to the appliance, the soreness should fade.
+Muscle Tenderness – When your child first gets his or her Herbst appliance, there may be some slight overall muscle tenderness and soreness of the teeth.
+As your child's mouth adapts to the appliance, the soreness should fade rather quickly.

 Tissue Irritation – Because the Herbst appliance is metal, it may cause some slight tissue irritation, especially on the lower gums.
 It will take time for your child's mouth to adapt.
 Until it does, dental wax can help to ease the irritation.